PatrickMaiyer/Portapack_Wiki/Capture.md

-From nightly 23-08-19 onwards, we revised and  extended a good functionality of  all low bit rate bandwith REC options If you adjust correctly the GAIN and LNA  and center freq. it is possible to capture good bit streams in C16 / C8 format , Pls. find attached some screenshot examples , capturing the same AM broadcasting with a BW aprox of 16Khz tuned broadcasting , using MF upconverter ,
+From nightly 23-08-19 onwards, we revised and  extended a good functionality of  all low bit rate bandwith REC options If you adjust correctly the GAIN and LNA  and center freq. it is possible to capture good bit streams in C16 / C8 format , Pls. find attached some screenshot examples , capturing the same tuned AM MF band broadcasting with a BW aprox of 16Khz , using an upconverter ,
 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/3c9c851f-a311-4411-a2a3-09920ce34797)
 ![image](https://github.com/eried/portapack-mayhem/assets/86470699/d4aa10f5-1155-4924-a35b-c44dd12dc8bc)